NabilCC/spring-rest-pagination/README.md

 # spring-rest-pagination
 Demonstrates how to implement pagination for a Spring Boot REST API, running against a Mongo database.

+## Pre-requisites

+MongoDB must be installed and running on port 27017

 ## Usage Guidelines

 * Clone this repository